SoliDry/api-generator/README.md

 ```
 The only required particular item in `state_machine` declaration is an `initial` value of state machine.

-After generation process will pass, You'll get the following content in `config.php`:
+After generation process will pass, you'll get the following content in `config.php`:
 ```php
     'state_machine'=> [
         'article'=> [